Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 This article focuses on the evaluation and discussion of the dimensions Warmth, Competence and Perceived Intelligence to answer the research questions~(see~\autoref{sec:RQ}).
 However, our questionnaires encompass all the dimensions offered by the \gls{RoSAS} and the Godspeed scale.
-The intention is to, on the one hand, (i) to hide the intent of our questionnaire and on the other hand (ii) to allow future studies to compare their results with our study.
+The idea is (i) to hide the intent of our questionnaire and (ii) to allow future studies to compare their results with our study.
 We report the effects of all dimensions.
 However, we only discuss our target dimensions and any other statistically significant effect which was revealed.
 This allows us to discuss possible implications of unexpected effects (warranting the formulation of hypotheses and conducting a new study).

 Note that we continue to capitalize the dimensions to indicate that we refer to, e.g., the questionnaire dimension Competence, as opposed to true competence.
 At times, however, we use the adjectives, e.g, competent, where it is clear that we refer to the dimension.